platformsh/platformsh-docs/src/administration/integrations/webhooks.md

 This hook will allow you to capture any push events on platform and POST a JSON file describing the activity to the url of your choice.
 You can use this to further automate your Platform.sh workflow.

-For example the `routes` object keys will give you urls against which you can launch automated user testing.

 ```bash
 $ platform integration:add --type=webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON
 ```